W-types in setoids: Preliminaries

-The notion of setoid allows the intensional type theory to represent extensional concepts.
-In fact, setoids provide a model of extensional type theory within the intensional one~\cite{Hofmann1997}.
-Recall that a setoid is informally defined as a type together with a type-theoretic equivalence relation on it.
-This can be made precise in various different ways, \eg considering partial relations, or Prop-valued relations if a type of proposition is available, or instead h-sets and mere relations in the sense of Homotopy Type Theory.
+A setoid is informally defined as a type together with a type-theoretic equivalence relation on it.
+This can be made precise in various different ways, \eg considering partial relations, or Prop-valued relations if a type of proposition is available, or instead 0-types and mere relations.
+See~\cite{BCP2003} for a survey of possible definitions.
 In our context we define a setoid as follows.